 The other common type of agreement is the purchase of a license.
 There are many parameters that can be negotiated during a specific licensing deal, but overall it grants the in-licensing company rights to develop and produce the product or technology that the out-licensing company has researched.
 This can be a good strategy for an out-licensing company that has multiple products or platforms and does not want to be wholly acquired without further development.
 Whereas an acquisition proceeds with only a single partner, licensing agreements may allow different technologies to be licensed with, and developed by, different partners.
 The capital from a licensing agreement can also be used to push forward other initiatives, investing in additional opportunities down the line.

-In an agreement signed earlier this month between Shire $SHPG and Parion Sciences, Shire in-licensed rights to a potential treatment for dry eye disease.
+In an agreement signed recently between Shire $SHPG and Parion Sciences, Shire in-licensed rights to a potential treatment for dry eye disease.
 The treatment, P-321, has been tested in early-stage clinical trials (Phase I/IIa).
 For the exclusive worldwide rights to develop and commercialize the therapy, Shire has agreed to pay $20 million.
 This may seem like a relatively small amount, but this deal is structured to include milestone payments to incentivize and reward progress.
 The closest milestone is worth an additional $20 million, with more advanced potential milestones bringing the total deal value up to a potential $535 million.
 Finally, this deal includes options for Parion to co-fund additional stages of development and earn a larger share of royalties – this gives the target company a chance to invest in the technology it has developed and earn rewards proportional to its success.

 As part of our strategic advisory services, BluePrint Orphan maintains active relationships with companies interested in licensing and investing in orphan products.
 BluePrint Orphan also maintains a list of assets that may be appropriate licensing targets.
 For more information on how BluePrint Orphan can help you, contact us directly through the link below: